CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/installation.rst

 Install the library
 -------------------

-Execute the following command inside the venv or conda enviroment:
+Execute the following command inside the venv or conda environment:

 ::